vitkl/viral_project/domain_enrichment_permutation.md

 if(detectCores() <= 4) cores_to_use = detectCores() - 1
 if(detectCores() > 4) cores_to_use = 15

+# Choose statistic for permutations:
-# frequency in a set (of human interacting partners of viral protein) or fold_enrichment?
+# frequency in a set (of human interacting partners of viral protein) or fold_enrichment? frequency is used if TRUE
 frequency = F
 ```